rvsrvs/learn-swift/README.md

 3. the backwards compatibility layer: I would argue that this comprises about 70% of the language.

 These weights of course are subjective and I provide them only to make another point.
-What frequently confuses people coming to Swift from other OO languages is that they feel that because they know and are familiar with the large portions of the 70% and they can use portions of the 20% fairly quickly, they then feel that they "know" the language.
+What frequently confuses people coming to Swift from other OO languages is that they feel that, because they know and are familiar with the large portions of the 70% and they can use portions of the 20% fairly quickly, they then feel that they "know" the language.
 This happened to me.
 And I was wrong.

 This workspace covers the 70% and portions of the 20% in Playgrounds 1-25\.
 Knowing all of this syntax is necessary in order read Swift, but it doesn't guide you in how to write it.
 Playground 26 forward does that.